Chimacum Middle School Eagles!

 Here are our sample student websites.

-Introduction: The strongest earthquake to hit our planet in the last 40 years caused a series of tsunamis that ravaged the coasts of India, Thailand and many Indonesian islands.
+Introduction: One of the strongest earthquakes to hit our planet in this century caused a series of tsunamis that ravaged the coasts of India, Thailand and many Indonesian islands.
 The destruction and loss of life was so catastrophic that the whole world stood in shock at the sheer power of nature.
 Many are worried that this could happen again, somewhere else.
 Maybe at a coast near you.

 Back to the top!